What Is A WOWGR?

 “[(a)] any person carrying on a trade or business subject to any of the revenue trade provisions of the customs and excise Acts”

-So as long as you purchase the duty suspended goods (i.e. casks) as a private individual you do not need a WOWGR.
-Note that if you begin trading in duty suspended goods (i.e. casks) then the requirements are transformed and you will require WOWGR registration.
+That means that even before the 2025 changes, as long as you purchase the duty suspended goods (i.e. casks) as a private individual you do not need a WOWGR.
+Although prior to the changes if the owner was perceived to be trading in duty suspended goods (i.e. buying and selling casks frequently for profit ) then that person would need to register.
+From March 2025 that will no longer be the case.

 How To Show You Are Not A Revenue Trader